SOS Children's Village Managua

 Children in our care have a secure home and environment to grow up in (photo: SOS archives).

 The city of Managua is the capital of Nicaragua.
 It is located in the southern part of the country, on the shores of Lake Xolotlán.
 Around two million Nicaraguans live there, making Managua Nicaragua's most populated city.
-A vast proportion of Managua's population is heavily affected by high levels of poverty and poor infrastructure.
-In fact, Managua remains the poorest capital in Central America.
+A vast proportion of Managua's population is heavily affected by high levels of poverty and bad infrastructure.
+In fact, Managua remains the most under pressured capital in Central America.

 Thousands of children continue to be without access to running water, electricity and decent housing.
 The Acahualinca and Jorge Dimitrov neighbourhoods are particularly impoverished.
 Many children who are from these areas resort to begging and selling merchandise in order to eke out a living.
 Instead of going to school, they have to make money to financially support their parents.
 For most Managüenses, as the residents of Managua are called in Spanish, having a few coins ready for the children who approach them while waiting at the traffic lights is part of their daily routine.
 Around 25,000 children all across the country work on the streets.